typhon-ci/typhon/doc/src/hacking.md

 The backend uses [Actix](https://actix.rs/) for the web server and [Diesel](https://diesel.rs/) for the database management.

-To run the server, go to the `typhon/` directory and run:
+To run the server, first make sure that `/nix/var/nix/gcroots/typhon/` exists and that you have write access to the directory.
+Then go to `typhon/` and run:

 ```shell
 cargo run -- -p $(echo -n password | sha256sum | head -c 64) -j null -w ""